amckinney/backend-dev/docs/welcome.md

 ### Unit 4: Continuous integration (CI)

 The implementation of an application is really only the first step in the software release process.
-At this stage, we'll learn how applications can be continuously tested and verified with GitHub Actions so that you're far less likely to publish bugs in production code.
+At this stage, you'll learn how applications can be continuously tested and verified with GitHub Actions so that you're far less likely to publish bugs in production code.

-This section also depends on a working understanding of build systems, and will link back into the knowledge acquired in the first unit on command line programming.
+Additionally, you'll learn how to write your own cron job and deploy it in production.

 ### Unit 5: Metaprogramming

 This section will teach you the basics of how programming languages are built: writing programs that write other programs.
-We won't be writing a compiler in this class, but we will see how software engineers can leverage metaprogramming to build powerful abstractions and tools in their production systems.
+We won't be writing a compiler in this class, but you will see how software engineers can leverage metaprogramming to build powerful abstractions and tools in their production systems.